orionlw/orionlw.me/content/about.md

 ---
 # About

-I am a person that writes stuff.
+I am a musician located in Grand Pré, Nova Scotia, Canada.
+My main instrument is electric bass.
+I am also a composer.
+Other interests include cycling, computers, and film/tv.